Tula's Institute

-Tula's Institute is a private and self-financing engineering and management college set up by the Rishabh Educational Trust in 2006.
+Tulas University, formerly Tula's Institute, is a private and self-financing engineering and management college set up by the Rishabh Educational Trust in 2006.
 It is at Dehradun in Uttarakhand.
 It is an ISO 9001:2008 certified institute, offering bachelors and masters in technology, science, and business.

 Facilities

 The college has single-sex student hostels, four male and two female, with a shared cafeteria.

 The library is divided into digital, NPTEL and reference sections.

-Current programs include a "Microsoft Innovation Centre" and the "D-Link Academic Campus Connect Programme".
+Its current programs include a "Microsoft Innovation Centre" and a "D-Link Academic Campus Connect Programme".

 Activities

 The college features student clubs, committees, guest lectures and NCC programmes.
 Events include an annual "Sanskriti" festival, "Utkrisht" technical festival, workshops, and extracurricular activities.